KSP-KOS/KOS/doc/source/addons/KAC.rst

      :attr:`REMAINING`                     scalar (s)                Time remaining until alarm is triggered :attr:`REPEAT`                        bool                      Should the alarm be repeated once it fires :attr:`REPEATPERIOD`                  scalar (s)                How long after the alarm fires should the next alarm be set up
-     :attr:`VESSEL`                        :struct: `Vessel`         Vessel structure of that the alarm is attached to, use this to set VESSELID
      :attr:`ORIGINBODY`                    string                    Name of the body the vessel is departing from :attr:`TARGETBODY`                    string                    Name of the body the vessel is arriving at
     ===================================== ========================= =============